christiansoe/mnist_draw_test/README.md

 Used Tkinter, PIL frameworks to add a window and hand-drawing panel on it.

 ### Normalize the Images
 Drawing on the canvas is resized to 28 x 28 and fed to trained model but the accuracy was below 60%.
-It couldn't recognize the obvious drawings.
+It couldn't recognize even an clear drawing.
 So as directed [here](http://yann.lecun.com/exdb/mnist/), I added normalization of images.

 > The original black and white (bilevel) images from NIST were size